-IOSCO circulated a comprehensive regulatory survey to its members to understand the global state of play and how PTRRS are used in respective members' jurisdictions and the regulatory oversight, if any, that they have over PTRRS providers.
+IOSCO circulated a comprehensive regulatory survey to its members to understand the global state of play of PTRRS and how these services are used in respective members' jurisdictions as well as the regulatory oversight, if any, on the PTRRS providers.
 The survey aimed to help IOSCO in gaining a better understanding of possible risks associated with market participants' use of PTRRS and applicable regulatory frameworks, including the jurisdictions that either regulate or have the statutory ability to regulate PTRRS providers.